Joey-Boivin/Joey-Boivin/README.md

 <br>
 <div align="center">
-  <text>I am a passionate developper with experience in low level programming as well as web developpement.
-I'm always interested in learning and getting out of my comfort zone.
-I'm currently interested in writing Go, C++ and Nix.</text>
+  <text>I am a passionate developer with experience in low-level programming as well as web development.
+I'm currently interested in embedded development and backend development, but I'm always happy to step out of my comfort zone to become a better dev.
 </div>
 <br>
 <div align="center">